 Completion Time Policy - Time to degree completion is an important part of the integrity and quality of graduate programs.
-In general, graduate students at GBC must complete all degree requirements within five years after admission to their program.
+In general, graduate students at Grace must complete all degree requirements within five years after admission to their program.
 An approved leave of absence of up to two semesters is not counted in the five years.
-Returning GBC graduate students who are readmitted to the same graduate program for the same degree objective are subject to degree requirements at the time of readmission
+Returning Grace graduate students who are readmitted to the same graduate program for the same degree objective are subject to degree requirements at the time of readmission.

-Satisfactory Academic Progress (SAP) Academic & Financial Aid Policy
+Satisfactory Academic Progress (SAP) - Academic & Financial Aid Policy requirements is made at the end of each semester, based on three factors mandated by federal policy.

-Satisfactory Academic Progress (SAP) at Grace Bible College relates to both your academic status, as well as your eligibility to receive financial aid.
+Satisfactory Academic Progress (SAP) at Grace Christian University relates to both your academic status, as well as your eligibility to receive financial aid.
 The guidelines outlined below relate to your eligibility to receive Federal Financial Aid.
 Contact the Director of Financial Aid for information about maintaining your Financial Aid eligibility.

 Students who fail to meet these SAP standards become ineligible for Federal Aid, but can submit an appeal to the Financial Aid Committee.
-Determination as to whether or not you are meeting SAP requirements is made at the end of each semester, based on three factors mandated by federal policy.
+Determination as to whether or not you are meeting SAP